RealistikDash/GDPyS/README.md

 # Requirements
 The requirements for GDPyS are different to existing alternatives.
 They include:
-- A Linux VPS (required to run Python apps, any free hosting won't do)
+- Anything that can run Python such as a Linux VPS (required to run Python apps, any free hosting won't do)
 - Python 3.5+ (tested with 3.6.9 and 3.7.5)
 - Nginx/Apache (required to proxypass)
+- MySQL Server
 - Roughly 17 character domain such as devvgdpys.ussr.pl (more or less, few tweaks when editing the exe and routes could allow for more or less)

 # Credits